The Asset Management Review: Saudi Arabia

 It is estimated that the GOSI has US$116 billion in assets under management, invested primarily in Saudi Arabian listed equities with additional investments in other securities and financial instruments and real estate.

 Another active player is Saudi Aramco, the government-owned oil and gas company.
 Saudi Aramco is quite different from the government entities described above, as it is primarily an industrial operating company, and less frequently associated with the financial services and asset management industries.
 However, with annual revenues of over US$300 billion, Saudi Aramco is an active investor in technology, energy and venture capital investments both in Saudi Arabia and worldwide.
 Through its investment management division, SAIMCO, Saudi Aramco invests a substantial portion of its revenues for the benefit of its retirement and pension plans.
 Saudi Aramco's energy investments division, Saudi Aramco Energy Ventures, is also an active investor both in Saudi Arabia and abroad.
-More recently, Saudi Aramco announced its acquisition of a 70 per cent stake in Saudi Arabian Basic Industries Corporation (SABIC) from the PIF for a total purchase price of 259.125 billion riyals.
+More recently, Saudi Aramco acquired a 70 per cent stake in Saudi Arabian Basic Industries Corporation (SABIC) from the PIF for a total purchase price of 259.125 billion riyals.

 iii Real property